-Water Sensitive Urban Design (WSUD) is an element of stormwater management which seeks to reduce the environmental impact of drainage systems and integrate water cycle management and promote onsite reuse to reduce development impacts.
+Water Sensitive Urban Design (WSUD) is an element of stormwater management which seeks to reduce the environmental impact of drainage systems and integrate water reuse as a result of development.

 Traditional stormwater drainage system design sought to dispose of stormwater from a property as efficiently, fast and as cost effective as possible.
 Such approaches can be detrimental to the receiving waterways.
 This practise was also contrary to sustainable development practises by not recognising water as a valuable resource.